 Stage 3– Showcasing to the Music Executive Panel

-- The Top 15 Acts submitted by the panel independent of MusicTT staff must all agree to the rules and regulations of this Showcase in order to perform on the date to be determined.
+- The Top 15 Acts selected from the pool of all submissions by the pre-screening panel independent of MusicTT staff must all agree to the rules and regulations of this Showcase in order to perform on a date to be finalized in early December.